-After graduating from Cambridge University Nicky practised law with a national law firm Pinsent Masons before spending over 7 years in Uganda as part of the management team for Mengo Hospital in Kampala, whilst also working with local Lawyers and Non-Government Agencies on a variety of aid projects.
+After graduating from Cambridge University, Nicky practised law with national law firm Pinsent Masons before spending over seven years in Uganda as part of the management team for Mengo Hospital in Kampala, whilst also working with local lawyers and non-government agencies on a variety of aid projects.

-In 2008 Nicky went to Palestine as an International Peace Volunteer and worked with organisations both in Israel and Palestine engaged in conflict of resolution.
+In 2008 Nicky went to Palestine as an International Peace Volunteer and worked with organisations in both Israel and Palestine engaged in conflict resolution.
 As part of her work there she produced a research paper on organisations working in conflict situations.

-Nicky has been a member of the Law Societies Children Panel, is a former Trustee of a housing charity, of the Sunshine Children’s centre and the Banbury Therapy Centre.
-She is a member of Resolution, the National Association for Family Lawyers and is a trained Collaborative Lawyer as well as a Mediator – being a founder member of the North Oxfordshire Collaborative Group.
-She is a voluntary representative for TraidCraft a member of the Howard League for Penal Form and of Amnesty International.
-Now in Norfolk, Nicky works part time as a consultant solicitor for Steele’s Law in Norwich and is a member of the Norfolk Wildlife Trust.
+Nicky has been a member of the Law Societies Children Panel, and is a former Trustee of a housing charity, of the Sunshine Children’s Centre [Banbury] and of the Banbury Therapy Centre.
+She is a member of Resolution, the National Association for Family Lawyers, and is a trained Collaborative Lawyer as well as a Mediator – being a founder member of the North Oxfordshire Collaborative Group.
+She is a voluntary representative for Traidcraft, and a member of the Howard League for Penal Reform and of Amnesty International.
+Now in Norfolk, Nicky has worked as a consultant solicitor in Norwich and Lowestoft and is a member of the Norfolk Wildlife Trust.

 As a keen cyclist, Nicky averages over 200 miles a week.
 She has five children of her own which has given her plenty experiences of the realities of family life.

 Mrs S, Stratford

 “It was not an easy process but by the end we both felt that you had helped us to come to a fair agreement.”

 “I felt able to have my say.”

 “I really appreciated Nicky’s willingness to work around our schedules”